ogustavoalves/ogustavoalves/README.md

   <h1>Welcome to my Github</h1>
 </div>
 <div>

-  * System Analysis and Development student;
+  * Currently learning: TypeScript, React, React Native, Data Analysis and Linux;
-  * Currently learning: JS, TS, React, Data Analysis and Linux;
+  * My hobbies are Reading, going to the Gym and listening to Music.

 </div>
 <div>